Listen to the 10 Best Trisha Yearwood Songs

-Many Trisha Yearwood songs are staples on any legitimate country playlist.
-Since her debut in 1991, the singer has not only dabbled in a variety of styles, but has also seen a longevity few artists have the good fortune or talent to sustain.
-Over the past near-quarter-century, she’s navigated label switches, an ever-changing music industry and the release of 10 studio albums, coming out successful every time.
+Trisha Yearwood's best songs are staples on any legitimate country playlist.
+Since her debut in 1991, the singer has not only dabbled in a variety of styles, but has also earned a longevity few artists have the good fortune or talent to sustain.
+Over the past quarter-century, she’s navigated label switches, an ever-changing music industry and the release of 10 studio albums, coming out successful every time.

-Yearwood has had nine No. 1 singles and has won three Grammys, not to mention several CMA and ACM awards.
-Her songs have shaped country music -- particularly for female artists -- for nearly 25 years, but these are the Top 10 Trisha Yearwood songs.
+Yearwood has had nine No. 1 singles and has won three Grammys, as well as three CMA and two ACM Awards.
+Her songs have shaped country music — particularly for female artists — for decades, but these are the 10 Best Trisha Yearwood Songs.

-‘Wrong Side of Memphis’ is a twangy, country-western travelin’ ballad about the journey of following a dream halfway across the state of Tennessee and all the way to Nashville.
+"Wrong Side of Memphis" is a twangy country travelin’ ballad about the journey of following a dream halfway across the state of Tennessee and all the way to Nashville.
 The first single off Yearwood’s sophomore effort, the song features an ominous intro, catchy chorus and an overall edgier feel -- a bit of a departure from Yearwood’s previous singles.
 Though she didn’t write the song, she might as well have.
 While Yearwood didn’t live on the other side of Memphis, she did move from Georgia to attend Nashville’s Belmont University and follow her dream in the music industry.
 The song, released in 1992, hit No. 5 on the Billboard charts and easily kept Yearwood out of a "sophomore slump."

 What’s better than one powerhouse country vocalist belting a heartfelt ballad?
 Two powerhouse country vocalists belting a heartfelt ballad, of course.
-Yearwood teamed up with hitmaker (and future husband) Garth Brooks in 1997 to release ‘In Another’s Eyes’ on her first greatest hits album.
+Yearwood teamed up with hitmaker (and future husband) Garth Brooks in 1997 to release "In Another’s Eyes" from her first greatest hits album.
 It's a moving duet weaving a bittersweet story from both sides of a relationship in which each feels they can’t live up to the other’s expectations.
 The artists complement each other perfectly, and both exhibit their vocal prowess in an explosive bridge that delivers the emotion of the song honestly.
-‘In Another’s Eyes’ went on to win a Grammy and became one of the most popular songs of Yearwood’s career.
+"In Another’s Eyes" went on to win a Grammy and became one of the most popular songs of Yearwood’s career.